wdporter/i-am-that-vuepress/10-witnessing/readme.md

 **Q:**&ensp;You told me that I am the Supreme Reality.
 I believe you.
 What next is there for me to do?

 **M:**&ensp;I told you already.
 Discover all you are not.
-Body, feelings, thoughts, ideas, time, space, beïng and not-beïng, this or that — nothing concrete or abstract you can point to is you.
+Body, feelings, thoughts, ideas, time, space, being and not-being, this or that — nothing concrete or abstract you can point to is you.
 A mere verbal statement will not do — you may repeat a formula endlessly without any result whatsoëver.
-You must watch yourself continuöusly — particularly your mind — moment by moment, missing nothing.
+You must watch yourself continuously — particularly your mind — moment by moment, missing nothing.
 This witnessing is essential for the separation of the self from the not-self.

 **Q:**&ensp;The witnessing — is it not my real nature?